Smiling Man

 Long-Lasting Solution

 With proper oral hygiene, dental implants can last 40 years or longer.
-While you may need to replace your restoration, the titanium implants themselves can provide a lifetime of benefits.
+While you may need to replace your restoration after 10 to 15 years, the titanium implants themselves can provide a lifetime of benefits.

 Improved Jaw Health